Peter-32/Testing-Bokeh-Visualization/README.md

 ## Purpose

-This project is testing out Bokeh.
+This project was made to test the Python module Bokeh.

 ## Results